Xentrk/x3mRouting/README.md

 #### DummyVPN
 In the screen picture above, you will notice an entry for **DummyVPN1**.
 For the Selective routing of Ports/MACs and IPSETs, [@Martineau](https://www.snbforums.com/members/martineau.13215/) recommends creating a “dummy” VPN Client entry if you require the ability to exploit the **Accept DNS Configuration=Exclusive** option that only creates the appropriate DNSVPN iptable chains if the table isn't empty.
 Use a valid IPv4 address for the DummyVPN entry that differs from your LAN IPv4 address range.
 I recommend using a [bogon IP addres](https://ipinfo.io/bogon) for this purpose.

-#### Creating IPSET lists
-The following scripts will assist users in creating IPSET lists.
-Different scripts exists depending on the source of the IPSET list.

 #### IPSET Save/Restore File Location
 By default, all of the scripts will store backup copies of the IPSET lists in the **/opt/tmp** entware directory.
 This will allow the IPSET lists to be restored on system boot.
 If you prefer, you can specify another directory location by passing a directory parameter to the script.
 Usage examples are provided below.

-#### IPSET Shell Script Usage Examples for use with the modified OpenVPN Client Screen
+#### Shell Script Usage Examples for use with the modified OpenVPN Client Screen

 ##### load_AMAZON_ipset.sh
 This script will create an IPSET list called containing all IPv4 address for the Amazon AWS region specified.
 The source file used by the script is provided by Amazon at https://ip-ranges.amazonaws.com/ip-ranges.json.
 The AMAZON US region is required to route Amazon Prime traffic.
 You must specify one of the regions below when creating the IPSET list: